phonegap/phonegap-template-vue-f7-split-panel/README.md

-# A Split View PhoneGap template using Vue.js and Framework7
+# A Split View / Panel PhoneGap template using Vue.js and Framework7

 Vue.js, Framework7, and Cordova / PhoneGap Template with Babel, Webpack and Hot Reloading